-Antibacterial wipes can damage wooden surfaces; there are no two ways to say it.
+Antibacterial wipes can damage wooden surfaces; there are no two ways about it.
 “Any kind of wood flooring or furniture you own should not be cleaned with antibacterial wipes,” explains licensed health coach Jamie Bacharach.
 This is because the porous wood can absorb the liquid from the wipes, damaging it.
 “These wipes may leave behind a stain and, unless otherwise specified, are typically not designed for use with wood.”
-Surprise—another reason to read the label!
+Another reason to read the label!

 Using it on visibly dirty surfaces

-This might sound strange at first since cleaning is its entire purpose.
-But if you use it on a space that’s actively dirty, you could just end up pushing the dirt around.
+This might sound strange at first since cleaning is the raison d’etre of antibacterial wipes.
+But if you use them on a space that’s actively dirty, you could just end up pushing the dirt around.
 Removing dirt from surfaces should be a different process than disinfecting with wipes.
 “A dirty surface makes it more difficult to disinfect,” explains Daw.
 “So you may need to give the surface a good scrubbing with one wipe (or just soap and water), then grab a second wipe to disinfect.”